-The MBMD narrative report, according to Antoni, is somewhat shorter than the MBHI report, but there are more sections.
+According to Dr. Antoni, the MBMD narrative report is somewhat shorter than the MBHI report, but there are more sections.
 "The major advance in the narrative," he explains, "is that it uses Cross-Domain Syntheses, which means that the results in each domain can help by being integrated with the results in other domains."
+This information interfaces directly with the section that recommends treatment options based on the patient's assets and liabilities.
+"The Syntheses occur throughout the report," Dr. Antoni said.
+"Further, the narrative specifies the patient's assets and liabilities in a very clear and comprehensive way."